luisanegri/Data-Centric-Development/README.md

 > A web application created in Python and Flask.

+## UX

+This website was created with the intention to store and share recipes with other users.
+The home page shows the recipes categories, and allows the user to choose between Breakfast, Lunch, Dinner and Snacks.
+When clicking on any category, the user can view a list of recipes from that specific category.
+The user can choose a specific recipe from the list where it will be displayed more details about the recipe such as: Category, Serving, Time of preparation, difficulty level, ingredients and cooking method.
+This page also allows the user to delete or edit the recipe.
+On the navbar the user have access to all recipes, without categories.
+There's also a link that brings to a form to add a new recipe.

 ## Features

 * Create new recipes - recipe name, category, level of difficulty, servings, preparation time, method, ingredients.